GuyHassan/Hilanet-Script/README.md

     }
 });
 ```
-when you get this page, you need to select all of your days that with the red x sign (days you did not mark working hours), after you select all your days click on the "Sel.
-Days" button
+when you get this page, you need to select all of your days that with the **red x sign** (days you did not mark working hours), after you select all your days click on the **Sel.
+Days** button

 ![image](https://github.com/GuyHassan/Hilanet-Script/assets/33221427/34e5902f-d708-4cd2-9fea-c752df225f41)